tzupengwang/PECaveros/README.md

 - HLPPA
 - Hungarian
 - HungarianUnbalanced
-- Isap (tested with CC MTMXSUM with ~20000 nodes by eddy)
+- Isap (tested with CC CALLSCHE with ~20000 nodes by eddy)
 - MaxCostCirculationSlow
 - RelabelToFront
 - SW-mincut